BatzoglouLabSU/SIMLR/README.md

 **REFERENCE**

-The latest draft of thr manuscript related to *SIMLR* can be found as a preprint at http://biorxiv.org/content/early/2016/06/09/052225.
+The latest draft of thr manuscript related to *SIMLR* can be found as a preprint at http://biorxiv.org/content/early/2017/02/28/052225 and it is published on Nature Methods at http://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.4207.html.

 Available on *Bioconductor* at https://www.bioconductor.org/packages/release/bioc/html/SIMLR.html (release version on branch master) and https://www.bioconductor.org/packages/devel/bioc/html/SIMLR.html (development version on branch development).